 Ori Hofmekler introduced the concept of the 20 4 Warrior Diet in 2001, which challenges the common ideas of dietary recommendations and provides a real alternative.
 It is a type of intermittent fasting that involves an extended fasting period and a short window for feasting.

 However, some experts believe that it is an extreme type of fasting that may not be suitable for everyone and may not work.
 Let us understand more about the warrior diet and if you should try it?

-As the title suggests, the warrior diet is a diet routine based on the eating pattern of our ancient warriors.
+As the title suggests, the 20/4 Intermittent fasting warrior diet is an intermittent fasting method based on the eating pattern of our ancient warriors.
 They used to eat really less during the day and feast at night.
 You will eat most of your calories in your eating window of 4 hours in the warrior diet.
-For the remaining 20 hours, you will restrict your eating.
+You want to Intermittent fast for 20 hours, restricting your eating.
 It is believed that the warrior diet helps to burn fat and lose weight.

 According to a research study, our meal frequency plays a significant role in increasing BMI and obesity.
 The study results revealed that eating less frequently can prevent weight gain.
 However, there is no strong evidence to support the warrior diet.
 Ori Hofmekler has recommended this diet based on his own beliefs and lifestyle during his military time.
 However, it is a 20/4 type of intermittent fasting, and you can get all the benefits of intermittent fasting through this diet.